 Vincent C. Alexander

 As a law student at St. John's, Professor Alexander was the Editor-in-Chief of the Law Review.
 Before joining the St. John's faculty in 1977, he practiced law in the litigation department of Mudge Rose Guthrie & Alexander in New York.
-He currently teaches Evidence, Civil Procedure and New York Practice.
+He was the former Charles Sparacio Professor of Law and taught Evidence and New York Civil Practice.

-He is co-author of the treatise Evidence in New York State and Federal Courts (Thomson/West), the second edition of which was published in 2011.
-In addition to annual updates for the Evidence treatise, other recent publications include the Practice Commentaries on the New York Civil Practice Law and Rules ("CPLR") in seventeen volumes of McKinney's Consolidated Laws of New York Annotated.
+He was co-author of the treatise Evidence in New York State and Federal Courts (Thomson/West), the second edition of which was published in 2011.
+In addition to annual updates for the Evidence treatise, other publications include the Practice Commentaries on the New York Civil Practice Law and Rules ("CPLR") in seventeen volumes of McKinney's Consolidated Laws of New York Annotated, also with annual updates.
 His writings have been cited by the U.S. Supreme Court on two occasions (Swidler & Berlin v.
 United States (1998); and Shady Grove Orthopedic Associates, P.A. v.
 Allstate Insurance Co.
 (2010)).
-He is a frequent lecturer for judges and bar groups on the topics of evidence and civil procedure, including the 2006 U.S. Judicial Conference of the Second Circuit; the 2005 and 2006 Winter Bench and Bar Conferences of the Federal Bar Council; the 2010 Annual Meeting of the New York State Bar Association; and the 2012 Joint Seminar of the Appellate Divisions for the First and Second Judicial Departments of New York.
+He was a frequent lecturer for judges and bar groups on the topics of evidence and civil procedure, including the 2006 U.S. Judicial Conference of the Second Circuit; the 2005 and 2006 Winter Bench and Bar Conferences of the Federal Bar Council; the 2010 Annual Meeting of the New York State Bar Association; the 2015 New York Judicial Institute on Complex Commercial Litigation; and the 2012 and 2016 Joint Seminars of the Appellate Division of New York.
 In March 2013, he participated in a symposium on the fiftieth anniversary of the CPLR for the Institute of Judicial Administration of New York University School of Law.
 His remarks at that event appear as an article, "The CPLR at Fifty: A View from Academia," 16 N.Y.U.
 J. Legis. & Pub.
 Policy 664 (2013).

-Professor Alexander is a member of the Civil Practice Advisory Committee of the New York Office of Court Administration.
+Professor Alexander was a member of the Advisory Committee on Civil Practice to the Chief Administrative Judge of the State of New York.
 He has also served as a member of the New York City Mayor's Advisory Committee on the Judiciary and the Continuing Legal Education Board of the State of New York.
 He served as Interim Dean of the School of Law during the 1999-2000 academic year.
-The students of the Law School have named him "Professor of the Year" on seven occasions, most recently in 2010.
+The students of the Law School have named him "Professor of the Year" on nine occasions, most recently in 2016.
+For over 25 years, Professor Alexander has been a national lecturer on Evidence for BAR BRI Bar Review.
+He and his wife Anne, also a St. John's law graduate, are the donors of the Alexander-Dillon Fire, Police and Military Scholarship, which provides scholarship assistance to St. John's law students who are veterans of, or whose parents are veterans of, the FDNY, NYPD or U.S. military.
 He was awarded the President's Medal of St. John's University in 2000; the St. John's Law Alumni Association's 2007 Dean John J. Murphy Award for Distinguished Service to the Public, the Profession and the Rule of Law; and in 2010, the University’s Pietas Medal “in celebration of his exemplary career and loyalty to alma mater.”